slavlee/slavlee_cookie_control/Documentation/Index.rst

 **Extension Manual**

-This documentation is for the TYPO3 extension <extkey>.
+This documentation is for the TYPO3 extension slavlee_cookie_control.

 **For Contributors**